MayaRo0503/book-store/README.md

 By following these steps, your collaborators can work with the Git Flow workflow in the same repository, ensuring a consistent and organized development process.

----

-Feel free to copy and paste this formatted text into your README.md file!
 ***

 ## Performing Selenium Grid Tests